lauracutting/typetune/_posts/2020-10-06-mtv-the-visualization-of-music.md

 To complete the logo, 'TV' is scrawled across the 'M' in a fast paced graffiti style font.
 This link to street art is no coincidence; youth culture is at the core of their branding.
 The spray painted look has tones of rebellion and freedom, targeting their youthful audience.
-It was a step away from traditional television, leading a 'new wave' of social change
+It was a step away from traditional television, leading the youth to a contemporary 'new wave' of broadcasting and social development.